noahehall/nodeproto/README.md

     - `npm run lerna:help` see lerna help
     - `npm run bootstrap` install dependencies in each package + hoisting common ones
     - `npm start` run the start script in each package for development
-    - `npm run test` run the test script in each package
+    - `npm test` run the test script in each package
     - `npm run lerna:run RUNSCRIPT` run an arbitrary script in all packages with the matching RUNSCRIPT name

 ### adding packages